To participate to the challenge please register at Kaggle’s competitions page and follow the instructions there.

 Note the deadlines :

-- Monday 29th September 11:59 PM UTC time : deadline to fill in the fact sheet, and package one's software (see details)
+- Monday 3rd November 11:59 PM UTC time : deadline to fill in the fact sheet, if no software is provided

 The purpose of this web site is to provide additional information.